projektmotor/ctrl-space-documentation/en/developer/first_blueprint.md

 ## Extend CTRL+SPACE Code Completions

 Now all the groundwork is done, we can start adding some logic.
 In our case we would like to extend the CSS code completions.
 To add width & height of a layer in one step.
-Therefor open the the `main.js` file and extend the code completions by adding the folling JavaScript.
+Therefor open the the `main.js` file and extend the code completions by pressing ctrl+space and select "Code Completion Extension" in the popping up code completion window.
+Press Enter and you'll be asked what name your completion should have and in which editors it should appear (HTML/CSS/JS).

 ```javascript
 /* global cs */